Kevin Brown, Ph.D.

 |Address:||8717 Grovemont CircleATC Room 152H|

-My research is focused on identifying the genetic contributions and functional pathways associated with cancer risk.
+My research is focused on identifying the genetic contributions and functional pathways associated with cancer risk with a primary focus on melanoma.
 While early-stage melanoma is largely curable via surgical resection, late-stage melanoma remains nearly incurable despite decades of research.
-Much of the effort in my laboratory is directed towards better understanding genetic factors contributing to melanoma risk, with a goal of ultimately facilitating prevention and early-detection efforts in at-risk individuals.
-Collaborations with studies in the United Kingdom and Australia are underway to identify variants in melanoma-specific oncogenes and understand the functional pathways related to transcriptional activity of these oncogenes.
-My lab also focuses on the genetics of melanoma susceptibility in melanoma families.
-Familial linkage studies have identified a locus on chromosome band 1p22.
-However, these studies demonstrate that in families, melanoma risk is heterogeneous and is likely explained by a combination of rare high-penetrance loci as well as common, low-penetrance loci.
+Much of the effort in my laboratory is directed towards better understanding the genetic factors contributing to melanoma risk, with a goal of ultimately facilitating prevention and early-detection efforts in at-risk individuals.
+We are actively involved in ongoing melanoma GWAS efforts within DCEG, and as members of the International Melanoma Genetics Consortium (GenoMEL), we collaborate on meta-analyses.
+We also work with GenoMEL member groups to better understand the genetics of melanoma susceptibility in melanoma-prone families using whole-genome and -exome sequencing approaches.
+Lastly, we are actively involved in ongoing renal cell cancer GWAS at the NCI, as well as meta-analyses with international teams working in the same area.